EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Findings

 \subsubsection{The Significant Use of Hypothesized \textbf{\texttt{Outcome}} and \textbf{\texttt{Metrics Exploration}} Features}

-Based on these observations, we further analyzed the relationship between users' system log variables (e.g., number of times indexes were regenerated, number of metrics selected via the Metrics List, number of metrics selected or deselected via Metric Graphs, number of outcomes clicked, number of risks clicked) and their perceptions of five different features across 11 perception variables (e.g., enjoyment, intention, usefulness, cognitive load, inspiration), see Section \ref{questionnaire} for measurements.
+Based on these observations, we further analyzed the relationship between users' system log variables (e.g., the number of times indexes were regenerated, the number of metrics selected via the Metrics List, the number of metrics selected or deselected via Metric Graphs, the number of outcomes clicked, and the number of risks clicked) and their perceptions of five different features across 11 perception variables (e.g., enjoyment, intention, usefulness, cognitive load, inspiration), see Section \ref{questionnaire} for measurements.
 A total of 55 pairs were examined, with 6 showing significant results.
-All significant results are presented in Table \ref{tab:log_feature_plan}.
+All significant results are presented in Table \ref{tab:combined_results}.

-The result showed that selecting more potential outcome items (i.e., previous research findings) is associated with higher user ratings of the \texttt{\textbf{Outcome}} feature, both enjoyment (\textit{r} = 0.57, 95\% CI [0.28, 0.82], \textit{p} < 0.01$^{**}$) and in future use (i.e., intention to use: \textit{r} = 0.40, 95\% CI [0.05, 0.66], \textit{p} < 0.05$^*$).
+The results showed that selecting more potential outcome items (i.e., previous research findings) is associated with higher user ratings of the \texttt{\textbf{Outcome}} feature, both enjoyment (\textit{r} = 0.57, 95\% CI [0.28, 0.82], \textit{p} < 0.01$^{**}$) and intention to use (\textit{r} = 0.40, 95\% CI [0.05, 0.66], \textit{p} < 0.05$^*$).
 Additionally, users rated this feature more positively in terms of its contribution to revising their project idea (\textit{r} = 0.45, 95\% CI [0.05, 0.76], \textit{p} < 0.05$^*$), UX evaluation plan (\textit{r} = 0.44, 95\% CI [0.08, 0.71], \textit{p} < 0.05$^*$), and UX outcomes (\textit{r} = 0.49, 95\% CI [0.16, 0.75], \textit{p} < 0.05$^*$).
-The findings from relevant HCI domains encouraged them to think about questions such as \textit{what demographic is left in the original plan?} (P5) \textit{What factor was not considered yet?} (P14) These thoughts made them to refer back to their original project idea, UX evaluation plan, and UX outcomes.
+The findings from relevant HCI domains encouraged participants to consider questions such as \textit{what demographic is left in the original plan?} (P5) \textit{What factor was not considered yet?} (P14) These thoughts prompted them to refer back to their original project idea, UX evaluation plan, and UX outcomes.
 P4 selected 15 potential outcomes that were derived from prior work, they commented that for instance, \textit{"measuring trust and confidence in the chatbot's abilities and context understanding"} was \textit{"exactly what they were looking for and this point really hit the point"}.
 P4 further commented, they liked this feature because they felt "\textit{the generation understands my initial thoughts about the project...
 It helps me finalize the details of my plan."}

 Additionally, the results also indicated that adding more metrics to the graph was associated with a reduction in perceived cognitive load (\textit{r} = 0.40, 95\% CI [0.07, 0.72], \textit{p} < 0.05$^*$).
 Participants found using the feature of \texttt{\textbf{Metrics Graph}} simple -- not only showing \textit{"an aerial view of how these metrics tie together"} (P6) but also the usage of each metric in prior research, which is \textit{"easy to understand"} (P8).